 The full list of companies on the Watermark Index includes:

 First Republic Bank and HP join the Watermark Index as honorable mentions.

-The winners were honored at Watermark’s signature event, the Make Your Mark Awards, in 2015.
+In 2015, the winners of the Index were honored at Watermark’s signature event, the Make Your Mark Awards.

 Watermark encourages leaders of the other 212 Bay Area companies to take an honest look at their gender diversity makeup to determine areas for improvement and next steps.